kh030728/to-get-shortest-path-in-graph-using-dijkstra-algorithm/Readme.txt

 I had not effort to solve errors.

-This program may not have processed enough exceptions.
+This program may not have handled enough exceptions.